MateoNitro550/MateoNitro550.github.io/_posts/_en/2024-12-02-Monitors-Hack-The-Box.md

 ![15](https://raw.githubusercontent.com/MateoNitro550/MateoNitro550.github.io/main/assets/2024-10-21-Monitors-Hack-The-Box/15.png){:class="blog-image" onclick="expandImage(this)"}

 With this information, we can proceed to investigate whether this version has any known vulnerabilities that we can exploit.
-We can do this directly from the console using `searchsploit`, or by searching online in the _Exploit Database_.
+We can do this directly from the console using `searchsploit`, or by searching online on _Exploit Database_.

 ```
 searchsploit spritz